Edel Land including Steep Point

 Rising sea levels and some 8 000 years ago left Bernier and Dorre Islands separated from the mainland and inaccessible for Aboriginal occupation.
 In 1696 William de Vlamingh surveyed and...
 Read More

-There are designated campsites at The Block, Urchin Point, Quoin Head, Dampier's Landing, Withnell Point, Sandy Point, Louisa Bay and Notch Point.
-These camp sites are managed by the Parks...
+There are designated campsites at The Block, Urchin Point, Quoin Head, Dampier's Landing, Withnell Point, Sandy Point, and Louisa Bay.
+These camp sites are managed by the Parks and Wildlife...
 Read More

-Francois Peron National Park is an impressive area of acacia-cloaked red dunes and arid shrublands surrounded by turquoise water.
-Peron Peninsula is known as Wulyibidi to the local Malgana Aboriginal...
+Francois Peron (Wulyibidi) National Park is an impressive area of acacia-cloaked red dunes and arid shrublands surrounded by turquoise water.
+Peron Peninsula is known as Wulyibidi to the local Malgana...
 Read More

 Monkey Mia